The Plight of Cat Owners

 Window Treatment Solutions Safe for Cats

 Cats and blinds do not get along.
-You may believe that there are some blinds that are cat-proof and not as subject to devastation by cats but you are wrong.
+You may believe that there are some child proof blinds that are cat-proof and not as subject to devastation by cats but you are wrong.
 Let us take a quick look at some blinds and their relationship with cats.

 Vertical Blinds are a popular window covering for large windows and sliding glass doors.
 These blinds open sideways and have slats running vertically from top to bottom.
 Horizontal blinds on the other hand run horizontally from left to right and are raised or lowered to open and close them.
 In vertical blinds, the slats can part easily and pets can pass through the vanes undisturbed without too much hindrance.
 Horizontal blinds cannot accommodate cats and they end up crashing into the blinds.
 Vertical blinds may be safe for cats as they allow them to pass with ease but the blinds may not be as safe from the cats after all.